IngoHHacks/MatingTentMod/README.md

 - Leaving the cult while a follower is growing up will cause the follower to be permanently frozen.

 ## Changelog

+### 0.1.4
+- It is no longer possible to mate with children.
+- It is no longer possible to mate with old followers.
+- Fixed mating the "non-pregnant" follower freeing the mating tent's reservation after completing the mating.
+-
 ### 0.1.3
 - Fixed mating tent being immovable and indestructible.
 - Fixed followers' brains being destroyed when they are respawned for recruiting.